 Please limit each statement to 30 words.
 You may modify the prompts to suit your protocol.

-Author C: The implications of this technique extend toward therapy, diagnosis, production, imaging, etc. of __________ because __________.
+Fassbender :This technique accurately measures the length to diameter ratio of catalysts and therefore quantitatively measures the extent of the breakage due to collision or stress.

-Author D: Though this method can provide insight into ____________, it can also be applied to other systems, techniques, models, reactions, etc., such as ____________.
+Cunningham: Though this method can provide insight into the resilience of extruded catalysts to breakage in fixed beds, it can also be applied to other shapes like spherical catalysts.

-Author E: Generally, individuals new to this method struggle because ____________.

-Author F: (Specific step/technique) is/are difficult to learn without visual demonstration because _____________.

-Author G: Visual demonstration of this method is critical as (steps/techniques) is/are difficult to learn without it, and (briefly describe why those steps are essential to success).
+Mazzaro E: The bending strength of the catalyst is difficult to learn without visuals because of the various stress regions in the extrudate during bending.

 Authors: Goal and interview statements will be edited to conform to length restrictions.
 Please note that you will be asked to discuss your protocol further in the conclusion.
 To explain the background or essential technique for one or two steps of your protocol, please see the optional Author Protocol Interview section.